aeroneering/aeroneering.github.com/_posts/2013-03-06-challenge-the-status-quo.md

 ---
 layout: post
-title: Dear Aerospace Engineers: Challenge the Status Quo
+title: Dear Aerospace Engineers, Please Challenge the Status Quo
 ---
 One of my goals is to learn just enough about aerospace engineering to turn my thoughts in to something tangible (even if virtually so).
 One thing I feel the need to constantly fight off while learning is the aerospace engineering status quo.
 It's sneaky, but it's everywhere.
 I was watching a lecture on [Moments and Longitudinal static stablility](http://ocw.tudelft.nl/courses/aerospace-engineering/introduction-to-aerospace-engineering-i/lectures/moments-longitudinal-static-stablility/) yesterday and the assumptions were being thrown around left and right.
 You're going to have a main wing.
 You're going to have a horizontal stabalizer, at the back of the plane, and it's not going to have any camber because that's what everyone does and oh look it makes the equation easier too!